vogon1/immich-wordpress-plugin/README.md

 The parameter 'show' defaults to 'name'.

+You can add a parameter called 'order' to control sorting:

+- date_desc - Newest first (default for albums by endDate)
+- date_asc - Oldest first (default for photos - chronological order)
+- name_asc - Alphabetically A-Z (albums only)
+- name_desc - Alphabetically Z-A (albums only)
+- description_asc - Alphabetically A-Z by description (photos only)
+- description_desc - Alphabetically Z-A by description (photos only)

+The parameter 'order' defaults to 'date_desc' for albums and 'date_asc' for photos.

+**Note:** Name sorting is only available for album lists.
+Photos can be sorted by date or description.

 ## Examples

 Use the shortcode below to display a list of all albums with thumbnails: